Jean Lambert: Early life and career

 She attended Palmer's Grammar School for Girls in Grays, Essex.
 Lambert gained a BA in Modern Languages in 1971 from University College, Cardiff, before taking a Postgraduate Certificate in Education (PGCE) from St Pauls' College (Francis Close Hall), Cheltenham (now the University of Gloucestershire) and gaining an ADB (Ed.) in 1975.
-She then worked as a secondary school teacher in Waltham Forest, East London, first from 1972–78, then from 1985–89 and finally between 1993 and 1999.
-She also holds a Professional Development Certificate (BTEC), which she achieved in 1998.
+She then worked as a secondary school teacher in Waltham Forest, East London, from 1972 to 1978, then from 1985 to 1989 and between 1993 and 1999.
+She holds a Professional Development Certificate (BTEC), which she achieved in 1998.

 Political career

 Green Party politician and MEP

 After joining the Ecology Party in 1977 (later becoming the Green Party of England and Wales), Lambert has held numerous positions, including Co-Chair of the Party Council (1982–85), Principal Speaker (1992–93 and 1998–99), Chair of the Party Executive (1993–94), Representative to the Federation of European Green Parties (1987–89 and 1998–99) and Political Liaison to the Green Group in the European Parliament (1989–92).
 She is currently the party's spokesperson on Migration.

 Lambert was first elected to the European Parliament in 1999 from the London Region, winning 87,545 votes (7.7% share).
 She was re-elected in 2004 with 8.4% of the vote (158,986 votes) and again in 2009 with 10.9% of the vote (190,589 votes), and again in 2014.
-As a Member of the European Parliament, she is or has been a member or substitute of the Employment and Social Affairs Committee, the Civil Liberties, Justice and Home Affairs Committee, the Subcommittee on Human Rights, the Intergroup on Disability and Gay and Lesbian Rights and Delegations to South Asia, Afghanistan, Japan and India.
+As a Member of the European Parliament, she was a member or substitute of the Employment and Social Affairs Committee, the Civil Liberties, Justice and Home Affairs Committee, the Subcommittee on Human Rights, the Intergroup on Disability and Gay and Lesbian Rights and Delegations to South Asia, Afghanistan, Japan and India.
 She chaired the South Asia Delegation from 2009–2019.
-She is Vice-President of the Intergroup on Ageing, the Intergroup on Anti-poverty and the Intergroup on Anti-racism and Diversity.
+She was Vice-President of the Intergroup on Ageing, the Intergroup on Anti-poverty and the Intergroup on Anti-racism and Diversity.
 She was Rapporteur on the Parliament's Asylum Report.
-She was Vice-President of the Greens/European Free Alliance Group of MEPs from 2002 to 2007, in which she is the Spokesperson on Asylum and Refugees.
+She was Vice-President of the Greens/European Free Alliance Group of MEPs from 2002 to 2007, in which she was the Spokesperson on Asylum and Refugees.

 Lambert was also engaged in EU Election Observation missions, including as Chief Observer for the 2018 elections in Sierra Leone.

 She is an active campaigner for the London Living Wage.